-Igniting cannabis in a joint or a pipe heats the material and smoke up to a high temperature, which can be harsh on the lungs (hence, the coughing).
-Vaping heats cannabis oil and flower at much lower temperatures, releasing the active ingredients into a fine vapor mist.
+Igniting cannabis in a joint or a pipe heats the material and smoke up to a high temperature.
+This can be harsh on the lungs (hence, the coughing).
+Vaping heats cannabis oil and flower at much lower temperatures.
+Thus, releasing the active ingredients into a fine vapor mist.

 Vaping also provides the added benefit of producing a virtually odorless vapor.
 That means it can be done discreetly and without lingering smells.

-Many people find pen vapes with pre-filled cartridges of high-quality oil distillates, like those made by The Clear™, are the easiest types of vaporizers to use.
-The Clear™ product line features the cleanest and purest THC and CBD products on the market.
+Many people find pen vapes with pre-filled cartridges of high-quality oil distillates.
+The Clear makes these.
+We feel they are the easiest types of vaporizers to use.
+The Clear product line features the cleanest and purest THC and CBD products on the market.
 Quality pen vapes are highly effective and discreet.
 They’re also the easiest for using on the go.

 Pre-loaded vape pens also allow for precise dosing, which is particularly important for patients who are new to concentrates.
 Pen vapes give users the ability to control exactly how much or how little they want to consume, without wasting any oil.

-Distillates—a highly pure form of cannabis oil—offer added advantages for medical cannabis patients looking to benefit from cannabinoids without exposing themselves to any impurities.
+Distillates is a highly pure form of cannabis oil.
+It offers advantages for medical cannabis patients looking to benefit from cannabinoids without exposing themselves to any impurities.

-The ECS plays an important role in a number of physiological functions, both in the central and peripheral nervous systems and in peripheral organs.
+The ECS plays an important role in a number of physiological functions.
+Subsequently influencing the central and peripheral nervous systems, and peripheral organs.

 Image source: Pixabay

-Bring Out the Funk, and the Fruity Flavors, Too
+Bring Out the Funk, and the Fruity Flavors Too

 Flavonoids give fruits and vegetables their bright colors.
-Both types of compounds have been shown to have many health benefits.
+Both types of compounds have been shown to have health benefits.

 As a result, the delectable flavors are true to the strains and fruits they are drawn from.
 Everyone’s taste buds are different, so we’ve created a dozen fruit flavors to please every palate, as well as five special flavors that pay tribute to some of the most popular cannabis strains around.